etianen/django-subscribers/README.md

-django-newsletters
+django-subscribers
 ==================

-**django-newsletters** is a batch mailing utility for Django.
+**django-subscribers** is a batch mailing utility for Django.

 This project is currently under development.
 More documentation will follow as the project matures.